 I am not sure.
 Actually, these days, actors are expected to be all-rounders.
 They should know everything right from action to acting to dance and every single thing.
 Whether I am doing an action film or a romantic film, I am going to give my 100% in it.
 I don’t want to say that I will confine myself to an action hero, my main motto is acting.
 I want to focus the most on that.
 After all, an actor’s purpose is to entertain his audience.
 I will do that.

 Your dance performance in the song Chatur Naar was amazing!
 Are you a trained dancer?

 Not since childhood.
 I started learning dance just a few years back.
 I did not dance very well before that.
 I have learnt Bollywood, Hip-hop and other dance forms.
 I have worked really hard to brush up my dancing skills.
 At one point of time, I used to practice dancing at least 10 hours daily.
 While shooting for the film in Georgia, I used to dance for two hours every day, in between scenes.
 When the time came to finally shoot Chatur Naar, it had become easy with practice.
 I could then focus on my expressions and other things.

 Why did you choose to remake Tu Cheez Badi Hai Mast Mast?

 This song is one of my childhood favourites.
 This is one of dad’s favourites as well.
 While discussing the song one day, we decided to do its remake.
 It’s a very catchy number.
 See, the original is always going to be the original.
 We just revamped the song.
 It’s a tribute to Akshay sir and Raveena ma’am.
 I hope everyone likes it.

-Mustafa, the son of noted filmmaker Abbas Burmawalla (of the Abbas-Mustan duo) is making his Bollywood debut as an actor with the romantic thriller film Machine.
+Machine hero Mustafa is the son of noted filmmaker Abbas Burmawalla (of the Abbas-Mustan duo).
 The Abbas-Mustan directorial stars Kiara Advani in the female lead.
 The film is set to hit theatres on 17th March.